YinnyF/student-directory/README.md

 # student-directory

-The student directory script allows you to manage the list of students enrolled at Villains Academy from the command line.
+The student directory script allows you to manage the list of students enrolled at Villains Academy.

-## How to use
+## Usage

+To run the student directory from the command line:
 ```shell
 ruby directory.rb
 ```